 What is Unix? (simplified)

-- Unix is an operating system. - It manages user software and abstracts away from most hardware details - e.g. manages your files; runs programs for you; provides a connection to the internet.
+- Unix is an operating system. - It manages abstracts away from most hardware details and helps manage the software we run. - e.g. manages your files; runs programs for you; provides a connection to the internet.

 What is Unix? (simplified)